EdgarSargsyan2001/Rock_Paper_Scissors/README.md

-# The program is a game ""
+# The program is a game "Rock Paper Scissors"

 # The main game code is written in App․js.